SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 TS changes referring to a lin col index outside of bounds or a nonextand assoc arr element to an error JS allows indexing strings via the charAt method.

+dot notation: lua, TOML also
+string keys of tables lua
+members of objects in lua
+but: not method calls, use : instead

+While JS will not error if you try to access a key or index that is nonexistant, it will return undefined, and if you then try to access something of undefined, it will return an error.
+In JS, the ?. is called the optional chaining operator.
+In JS, the optional chaining operator works like dot notation, except that if used on a nullish value, it will short-circuit and return undefined. the optional chaining operator short-circuiting to undefined when after something that is nullish prevents attempted indexing of something nullish, which would otherwise cause an error.
+The optional chaining operator can be used instead of dot notation, and before [] notation or method calls.

 <h2>Things programming languages do especially well</h2>

 performance|rust